dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you only do what you can do, you will never be more than you are now.**
+**You may be disappointed if you fail, but you are doomed if you don't try.**

-Master Oogway
+Beverly Sills